ericcornelissen/svgo-action/CONTRIBUTING.md

 You are always free to contribute by working on one of the confirmed [open bug reports], approved [open feature requests], or any of the other accepted [open issues] and opening a Pull Request for it.

+It is advised to indicate that you will be working on a issue by commenting on that issue.
+This is so others don't start working on the same issue as you are.
+Also, don't start working on an issue which someone else is working on - give everyone a chance to make contributions.

+When you open a Pull Request that implements an issue make sure to link to that issue in the Pull Request description and explain how you implemented the issue as clearly as possible.

+> **Note** If you, for whatever reason, can no longer continue your contribution
+> please share this in the issue or your Pull Request.
+This gives others the
+> opportunity to work on it.
+If we don't hear from you for an extended period of
+> time we may decide to allow others to work on the issue you were assigned to.

 ### Project Setup